ossimlabs/omar-docs-old/README.md

 ## versioning.sh
 This file will look for a gradle.properties file in the repo.
 If there is a buildNumber=#.#.# notation in that file, it will be annotated at the top of the guide pages as a version number.

+## source-code.sh
+This file will inject the github URL of an application's source code.

 ## mkdocs-yml.sh
 This file will cycle through all the apps, incorporating any of the following files into the overall documentation `mkdocs.yml`.
 * `docs/install-guide/<app>.md`